 - Students intending to read any course(s) in Geography are advised that it will be necessary to conduct field work on Saturdays and/or Sundays.
-ALL field work in Geography is mandatory. - 2.
+ALL field work in Geography is mandatory. - 4.
 Where an examination has a practical or coursework component as well as a final examination, candidates must satisfy the examiners in ALL PARTS

-\\Students who are exempt from the Foreign Language requirement MUST substitute same with an additional Level I elective to complete this Level.
+^{}Students who are exempt from the Foreign Language requirement MUST substitute same with an additional Level I elective to complete this Level.

-\\\Electives MUST include at least three (3) Humanities and Education courses outside of department of major.
+^{}Electives MUST include at least three (3) Humanities and Education courses outside of department of major but within the Faculty.